For many travelers, Bangkok is their gateway to Thailand.

-There are hostels, guest houses, and Bangkok cheap hotels throughout Bangkok, although the well known backpackers hub is on Khao San Road.
+There are hostels, guest houses, and cheap hotels throughout Bangkok, although the well-known backpacker's hub is on Khao San Road.

-If you head to Khao San Road, you will be surrounded by a smorgasbord of backpacker hostels to choose from.
-Other areas to find accommodation are in Silom, Bangrak, Siam, or along Sukhumvit Road.
+If you head to Khao San Road, you will be surrounded by a ton of backpacker hostels to choose from.

 Things to Do and See

-- Chinatown (Yaowarat) – Chinatown is one of the most exciting areas of Bangkok, always something happening.
-Form morning till night, Yaowarat is filled with markets and food.
-Chinese new years in Bangkok is exciting, chaotic, and beyond busy.
+From morning till night, Yaowarat is filled with markets and food.
+Chinese New Year in Bangkok is exciting, chaotic, and beyond busy.

 Outside the City

-- Floating Markets – There are many floating markets near and around Bangkok that offer shopping and food sold straight from a floating boat.
-The most famous markets include Damnoen Saduak, Amphawa market, and one of my favorites, Khlong Lat Mayom floating market.
+Floating Markets – Many floating markets near and around Bangkok offer shopping and food sold straight from a floating boat.

-For many more suggestions take a look at 101 Things to Do in Bangkok.
+For many more suggestions, take a look at the Top 10 Things to Do in Bangkok.